 The ingredients to place first in a hot pot are those that take longer to cook such as white radish, corn, and potatoes while placing more delicate greens like lettuce, spinach, and watercress in last to avoid overcooking.
 Keep in mind that thinly sliced meats can cook in just seconds depending on the thickness and consistency.

 The sauce is where it’s at:

-When eating hot pot, choosing the right sauce is your key to a delicious experience.
+When eating hot pot, choosing the right sauce is the key to a delicious experience.
 The sauce depends on your taste and spice tolerance.
-A traditional sauce may include various combinations of shacha sauce (Chinese BBQ sauce), soy sauce, sesame paste and vinegar.
-People also like to include ingredients such as minced garlic, cilantro, scallions and chili oil.
+A traditional sauce may include various combinations of shacha sauce (Chinese BBQ sauce), soy sauce, sesame paste, and vinegar.
+People also like to include ingredients such as minced garlic, cilantro, scallions, and chili oil.